-8. LIABILITY FOR PAYMENT OF RATES
+10. LIABILITY FOR PAYMENT OF RATES

-- 8.1 Rates levied by the municipality on a property must be paid by the owner of the property in accordance with the Property Rates Act, 2004, subject to chapter 9 of the Municipal Systems Act 32/2000. - 8.2 Rates will be levied and be payable on a monthly basis. - 8.3 Where an amount due for rates is unpaid by the owner of the property, the municipality may recover the amount from the tenant of occupier of the property.
-The amount due for rates may be recovered from the agent of the owner. - 8.4 Where the rates levied on a property are based on a supplementary valuation made in terms of section 78(1) of the Municipal Property Rates Act, 2004, the rates are payable from one of the dates contemplated in section 78(4) of the said Act. - 8.5 The recovery of rates by the municipality will be in accordance with the municipality's debt collection and credit control policy.

-- 8.6 Applications for deferral of rates will be taken into account the merits of each application in accordance with the credit control policy. - 8.7 A rate (Cent amount in a Rand) will be reflected in the budget.
+- 10.1.
+Rates levied by the municipality on a property must be paid by the owner of the property in accordance with the Property Rates Act, 2004 as amended, subject to chapter 9 of the Municipal Systems Act 32/2000. - 10.2.
+Rates will be levied and be payable on a monthly basis. - 10.3.
+Where an amount due for rates is unpaid by the owner of the property, the municipality may recover the amount from the tenant or occupier of the property.
+The amount due for rates may be recovered from the agent of the owner. - 10.4.
+Where the rates levied on a property are based on a supplementary valuation made in terms of section 78(1) of the Municipal Property Rates Act, 2004, the rates are payable from one of the dates contemplated in section 78(4) of the said Act. - 10.5.
+The recovery of rates by the municipality will be in accordance with the municipality's debt collection and credit control policy. - 10.6.
+Applications for deferral of rates will be taken into account the merits of each application in accordance with the credit control policy. - 10.7.
+A rate (Cent amount in a Rand) will be reflected in the budget.

-9. RELIEF MEASURES RELATED TO CATEGORIES OF PROPERTIES AND CATEGORIES OF OWNERS OF PROPERTIES
+11. RELIEF MEASURES RELATED TO CATEGORIES OF PROPERTIES AND CATEGORIES OF OWNERS OF PROPERTIES